MusicShaun/eCommerce-frontend/README.md

 The back-end is wrriten in NodeJs and deployed on Heroku.

 ```
-import { ClotheType, extendedClothesSlice } from 'lib/clothesSlice'
-import styled from 'styled-components'
-import ClothesGallery from '@/components/ClothesGallery'
-import ProductFilterSideBar from '@/components/ProductFilterSideBar'
-import { useState } from 'react'
-import Link from 'next/link'
-import { GetStaticPaths, GetStaticProps } from 'next'
-import { store } from 'lib/store'

 store.dispatch(extendedClothesSlice.endpoints.getAllClothes.initiate())

 export const getStaticPaths: GetStaticPaths = async () => {
   const paths = [